Skip to article frontmatterSkip to article content

 VariableDescription

-stimulilist/array of signed stimulus intensity values, where the sign codes the stimulus category and the absolute value codes the intensity.
+stimulilist/array of signed stimulus intensity values, where the sign codes the stimulus category and the absolute value encodes stimulus evidence.

 choiceslist/array of choices coded as 0 (or alternatively -1) for the negative stimuli category and 1 for the positive stimulus category.